olivvybee/beehive/app/blog/posts/2024-01-01-a-year-of-board-games.md

 from 1st January 2023 to 31st December.

-For the first few months of the year I was playing with my partner at the time, exclsuively playing everything two player.
+For the first few months of the year I was playing with my partner at the time, exclusively playing everything two player.

 One of the highlights was playing through the second half of the [Gloomhaven: Jaws of the Lion](https://boardgamegeek.com/boardgame/291457/gloomhaven-jaws-lion)